- RELATED TOPICS

-Although spring has officially just begun, thanks to our Chaparral climate even Los Angeles winters have more than their fair share of warm days, perfect for taking trips to the ocean.
-Spike Jonze's recent film "Her," set in a Los Angeles of the future, depicted Angelenos taking luxurious class trains to to the beach, which prompted almost as much discussion and fantasizing as the creepy boy-meets-computer love story in its center.
+Thanks to our Chaparral climate, Los Angeles has a very long beach season, perfect for taking trips to the ocean.
+Spike Jonze's film "Her," set in a Los Angeles of the future, depicted Angelenos taking luxurious class trains to to the beach, which prompted almost as much discussion and fantasizing as the creepy boy-meets-computer love story in its center.

 At present, most of the local public transit options to the beaches are buses.
 Despite most folks' understandable preference for trains, why anyone would dismiss outright traveling by bus is for the most part beyond me.
 Buses, after all, don't require the extreme geographic license employed in "Her" -- in which the protagonist takes a Shanghai train to Los Angeles' Thai Town, and then ascends to Dockweiler State Beach in Playa Del Rey -- which would mean holding one's breath for thirty years.

 Here, then, are Los Angeles County's beaches and how to get to them via public transit.

 Santa Monica Mountains

 My favorite beaches in Los Angeles County are the rough, rustic, and relatively remote ones west of Malibu's Point Dume, in the Santa Monica Mountains region.
 El Pescador, El Matador, and La Piedra are some of Los Angeles' most stunning beaches but, unfortunately for transit users, a bit beyond the route of Metro's 534 bus, the westernmost stop of which is located at Trancas Canyon.
 The 534 does stop at Zuma Beach -- a pleasant enough beach with clean water and smooth sand, even if it can't compete with the scenery of the beaches to its west.